Cattigara

 Cattigara is the name of a major port city located on the Magnus Sinus described by various ancient sources.
 Some modern scholars have linked Cattigara to the archaeological site of Óc Eo in present-day Vietnam.

 Mr Caverhill "proves" the ancient Cattigara to be the same with the modern Ponteamass (Banteaymeas), The Monthly Review, Or, Literary Journal, Volume 40, 1769, p.98.

-Ptolemy's description
+Ptolemy's and Marcian's description

 Cattigara located at the outlet of the river Mekong (Cotiaris), by d' Anville, Orbis Veteribus Notus (The World Known to the Ancients).

-Cattigara was the name given by the 2nd-century Alexandrian geographer Claudius Ptolemy to the land on the easternmost shore of the Indian Sea at (due to a scribal error) 8½° south of the Equator.
+Cattigara or Kattigara (τὰ Καττίγαρα) was the name given by the 2nd-century Alexandrian geographer Claudius Ptolemy as a port of the Sinae on the easternmost shore of the Indian Sea at (due to a scribal error) 8½° south of the Equator.
+It is placed among the easternmost limits of the inhabited world, together with Sera and the regions of the Sinae.

+The ancient Greek geographer Marcian of Heraclea also refers to Cattigara, describing it as the principal port of the Sinae and the furthest point of the known inhabited world in the southern regions.

 The name "Cattigara" was probably derived from the Sanskrit Kirti-nagara कीर्ति- नगर "Renowned City" or Kotti-nagara कोटि-नगर "Strong City".

 On some medieval maps, for example on the Martellus map of 1489 or the Waldseemüller map from 1507, published in the Ptolemy's Geography, Cattigara was located 8 and a half degrees below the equator and 178 degrees west of the Canary Islands.